sveawebpay/dotnet-integration/README.md

 	.DoRequest();
 ```

-If you want to prepare a payment and send a link to the user for the payment.
+If you want to prepare a payment or an email payment and send a link to the user for the payment.
 In this case a hosted payment will be used.
-The `.PreparePayment()`-method will return a `Uri` for the customer to use to complete the payment of the order.
+The `.PreparePayment()`-method and `.PrepareMailPayment()`-method will return a `Uri` for the customer to use to complete the payment of the order.

 ### 3.2 Customer Identity
 Customer identity is required for invoice and payment plan orders.
 Required values varies